matibebeat/operation-research/README.md

 i=1 Pi = ∑
 m
 j=1Cj
 .
-You will also work with the programming language of your choice : C, C++, 2
+You will also work with the programming language of your choice : C, C++, Python, Java.
-1.3 The constraint table 3
-Python, Java.
-1.3 The constraint table
+### 1.3 The constraint table
 The first step is to create a .txt file for each transport problem, organized as follows : n m a1,1 a1,2 ... a1,m Provision P1